 You're already sitting, but do the considering part.
 This is about as clear a call as one can hear to the cognitive, not the emotional.
 This is a call to use your head to evaluate whether your heart is running amok.
 How different is that from the usual emotional interpretation of abandoning all reason along with everything else to follow Jesus?
 In so many of the large crowds following Jesus today the call is to let the emotions run rampant, don't ask any questions just let yourself go and follow Jesus - in the way we tell you, of course.
 Clean living, enthusiastic participation in emotion-filled worship, the right smile, donating lots of money - these are often the measures of "sacrifice" called for by the big crowds today.
-But don't use your head, don't ask any deep and probing questions.
+But the same people warn their followers to "don't use your head, don't ask any deep and probing questions."

-That's not what Jesus said - Jesus said "sit down and consider..."
+That's the opposite of what Jesus said - Jesus said "sit down and consider..."
 Use your head.
 Ask the tough questions, such as "what does true discipleship look like?"
 Or, "Am I up for this?"
 Perhaps even, "What will following Jesus cost me in real terms?"
 Asking such tough questions will soon bring you to realize that being a disciple of Christ does involve a real cost.
 Your priorities will shift - instead of asking as the world does, "what's in it for me?" you will be moved to ask, "what can I offer?"
 You will come to see that you are called to make that extra effort to love someone who you think is totally unlikeable - and that could even be yourself!
 You will be giving up not only your material possessions - understanding how temporary those are - but the very foundation of who you are.
 That is the toughest possession of all - your very self.

-This is not as bleak or frightening a demand as it might seem at first.
-Realize that this is not a clarion call to self-abuse, to self-abasement, a call to monastic poverty.
-Quite the opposite, this is a call to discover the richness of life in the company of other people, seeing them perhaps for the first time not as competitors, as threats, or as fodder for your own ambitions but to see others as Christ sees you - a child in need of grace, a redeemed person for whom the love of God has been expressed in Christ's death and resurrection.
-Sure, there is a heavenly reward for giving up yourself to follow Christ, but I'm sure that those of you who have done so have discovered that the richness of life resulting from your dedication of self is reward enough in the here and now.
-Yes, following Christ will and does create tensions not only between you and family and between you and friends, but also creates tensions between you and you - within yourself!
+But just as in all other areas of life, you need to consider whether this is a cost, or an investment.
+Costs are simple expenditures, usually for transient returns of equal value.
+Investments on the other hand are expenditures that result in long-term gains, offering returns much greater in magnitude.
+With that understanding, realize that Jesus is not here issuing a call to self-abuse, to self-abasement, or to monastic poverty.
+Quite the opposite, he is inviting those who would follow him to discover the richness of life he offers - "life, and life abundant" is how he put it.
+The return on this investment of yourself is more than a heavenly reward, which is incentive enough, but moreover the discovering and living a life full of meaning and value, seeing others as Christ sees you - a child in need of grace, a redeemed person for whom the love of God has been expressed in Christ's death and resurrection.
+Beyond that heavenly reward for giving up yourself to follow Christ lies a richness of life in the here and now.

+It is true that following Christ can and often will create tensions not only between you and family and between you and friends, but also creates tensions between you and you - within yourself!
 That is inevitable, and part of the cost to which Jesus refers.
-But the reward of seeing someone else finally come to understand that they are loved not only by God but by other people and that it's ok for them to love themselves is more than enough payback for any possessions surrendered.
+But the return on investment of anything you have to surrender, the payback of seeing someone else (or even yourself!) finally come to understand that they are loved not only by God but by other people and that it's ok for them to love themselves is more than enough payback for any possessions given up.